 Tuition and Fees (Undergraduate)

 A statement of tuition and fees is posted on each student’s account that registered during a normal registration period.
 Students (and authorized parents) are notified via e-mail (eBILL) when a new statement has posted.
-Payment in full or approved financial aid information must be received by the due date appearing on the statement.
+Payment in full, an authorized payment plan, or approved financial aid information must be received by the due date appearing on the statement.
 The due date is approximately two weeks before classes begin.
 Students registering during a late registration period will be required to pay their tuition and fees at the time of registration and may be subject to a late registration fee.
 Fees are the same for both residents and nonresidents and are required of all students.
-Nonresident students are required to pay an additional $10,060 per semester for tuition.
+Schedules may be canceled for failure to cover all charges by the due date.

 Estimated Annual Undergraduate Expenses